Consteel/manual/docs/manual/5_0_structural-modeling/5_2_line-members.md

 In the case of selecting a tapered member, not only the member but the tapering will be selected automatically and can be modified in the parameter table as a separate object.

 **Important to know** that for the tapered members, new sections are created during the automatic finite element generation with appropriate section heights.
 These new sections are placed eccentrically on the reference line of the member (except the symmetrical tapering).
-This eccentricity causes additional effects in the analysis results due to the eccentric position of the sectional forces (for instance at the beam-to-column connection point of a frame with tapered beams and/or columns the equilibrium of the in-plane bending moments exists only if the additional moments from the eccentric axial forces are taken into account)
+This eccentricity causes additional effects in the analysis results due to the eccentric position of the sectional forces (for instance at the beam-to-column connection point of a frame with tapered beams and/or columns the equilibrium of the in-plane bending moments exists only if the additional moments from the eccentric axial forces are taken into account).